Finding accommodation in Clearing

 And as Charlotte's Web advises, once you've taken a look at the university's website, it's also "worth contacting each of them to ask whether they have any more availability".

 ... and make sure you also learn the real story about accommodationUnlike what you might learn from university brochures or open days, speaking to students who've actually lived in the accommodation will likely give you a different perspective.

 Our sister site The Student Room has specific university forums as well as a student accommodation forum, where you can see what other students are saying about their accommodation or ask any questions you might have about what it's really like to live there.

 Learn about your different housing options.
 Read our guides to private accommodation, university halls, private halls and living at home.

-Ask yourself what you can really affordInterestingly, in some cases the complete opposite happens now.
-Universities have developed ‘plush’ accommodation at such a fast rate without much thought for affordability that you might end up being offered a top-end room, whether you can afford it or not!
+Lots of universities have developed plush accommodation at such a fast rate that you might end up being offered a top-end room, whether you can afford it or not!

 A lot of university rents now fall outside of the amount of money your average student gets through their student finance – so what do you do if you're not able to find additional money elsewhere?

 Don't feel pressured to accept unaffordable accommodation that could plunge you into debt.
 If you find yourself in that position, you should ask some serious questions of your university about how they expect you to fund your rent.
 Do you really want to find yourself in an unmanageable situation before even starting?

 "I would say to go for the halls that you can afford and then still have money to live /eat/ go out after," says Eloise, a student at the University of Portsmouth.